 Meanwhile, the FDA has halted the early release of a new testosterone treatment “low-T” drug developed by Anares.
 The issue emerged in a recent clinical trial when a man receiving the treatment broke out in hives.
 The drug manufacturer has insisted that reaction was not related to the treatment, but the FDA has rejected that assertion.

 Our product liability attorneys find this unsurprising because the FDA has taken a harder look at these treatments over the last year.
 In addition to the warning on deep vein thrombosis issued last year, a panel of agency advisers in September voted for restriction of such drugs except in cases of certain medical conditions.

 The agency cited two prior studies that suggest an increase in cardiovascular incidents (i.e., heart attacks) in men prescribed testosterone.
 While the agency stopped short of saying medications approved by the agency definitely increased the risk, they advised health care professionals to carefully weigh the risk of the treatment with the potential benefit.
-The agency also noted the testosterone products approved for general public use were not intended for treatment of men with low testosterone levels and no other associated medical conditions.
+The agency also noted the testosterone products approved for general public use were not intended for the treatment of men with low testosterone levels and no other associated medical conditions.

 Study authors of the previous research indicated the risk was especially high for men over the age of 60.